MarkusPalcer/minecolonies_market/README.md

 - Run `bundle install` to install the required Gems

+## Sanity-Testing your schematics

+- Run `rake test` to run some sanity checks against your schematics.

+The following things will be checked:
+- The filename of the schematic must end with a number
+- Only the numbers 1-5 are allowed
+- The numbers must be consecutive starting with 1 \
+  But the highest number may be any in between 1 and 5 inclusive
+- The same hut may only appear once in the `src` folder structure
+- The dimensions of all 5 scans must be the same

 ## Building

 - Run `rake` or `rake default` to build all variants of the stalls and create the ZIP-Archive.